pierrecholhot/icon-fonts/README.md

 ### Add the SVG file to this project

 - Drop your SVG file into `src/svg`

+- Run `gulp icons` to generate the font files and CSS
+	- leave empty or append `--add` when you have added icons
+	- append `--edit` when you have edited icons
+	- append `--delete` when you have deleted icons

-- Run `gulp icons` to generate the font files and CSS then push a new tag to the remote repo
+- Run `gulp tag` then push a new tag to the remote repo

 ## Commands

 ### When you ADD new icons

-    gulp icons # or gulp icons --patch
+    gulp icons # or gulp icons --add

 ### When you EDIT existing icons

-    gulp icons --minor
+    gulp icons --edit

 ### When you DELETE existing icons

-    gulp icons --major
+    gulp icons --delete